-There’s a small zoo in my hometown that boasts a lion as one of the main attractions—the fierce king of the jungle placed on display for all to see.
+There’s a small zoo in my hometown that boasts a lion as one of the main attractions.
 But if you pay close attention, there’s something terribly wrong.
 This lion doesn’t roar.
-Instead, he lay silent with his face pressed against the dirt of the earth, exhausted.
-The breath of his nostrils stirring up the dust, longing for the freedom he once knew.
+Instead, he lay silent with his face pressed against the dirt of the earth.

-At first, I imagine the lion welcomed the attention of his new home.
+I imagine the lion initially welcomed the attention as the main attraction.
 He was well fed and he roared on occasion to keep his admirers entertained.
-But in time, the chains of prosperity began to steal his hope and he was utterly alone.
-His booming voice became a quiet grumble as the thrill of the hunt became a distant memory.
+But in time, the chains of captivity robbed him of hope.
+His booming roar became a quiet grumble as the thrill of life became a distant memory.

-When Adam fell in the garden, the sweat of his brow became our curse—busyness and stress and ambition and fear.
-Those are the subtle idols that begin to stake claimover our hearts and cause us to live like a pendulum bouncing back and forth between the ends of a spectrum.
+When Adam fell in the garden, the sweat of his brow became man’s curse—busyness, stress, ambition and fear.
+Subtle idols that stake claim over our hearts.
+As a result, we live in pendulum-like fashion bouncing back and forth between the ends of the spectrum.
 Work or rest.
 Entertainment or inspiration.
 Security or purpose.
 Apathy or passion.

-The only solution to satisfy our deepest longing is to discover who we truly are.
+But there is a solution.
+And that solution begins when we’re courageous enough to discover who we truly are.
 As men, we must understand the DNA of our birth.
 We are sons of God.
-We have a Father who says the battle isn’t ours to fight, that no weapon formed against us shall prosper, that we are not to live in fear, that He has overcome the world, yet we live as if those were words on a page instead of the inheritance we’ve been given.
+We have a Father who promises to fight for us, who says that no weapon formed against us shall prosper, that we are not to live in fear and that He has overcome the world.

 A New Life

-Whether you look at Frodo Baggins from The Lord of the Rings or Luke Skywalker from the Star Wars movies, at some point, you have to make a decision to leave home.
-To leave the comfort of your current way of thinking and embrace a new life.
-New life is found when we die to our former selves.
+Great heroes teach us that at some point, we have to make a decision to leave the home.
+Whether its Frodo Baggins from The Lord of the Rings or Luke Skywalker from the Star Wars movies, at some point, you have to leave the comfort of your current way of thinking and embrace a new life.
 The lion has to leave the cage.

-Men will begin loving God with their full hearts and they’ll long to read His Word, not to check off a box, but because they understand that it is the doorway to a relationship with Him.
-From that birthplace, an adventure will begin.
-An adventure of leading with humility and strength that isn’t their own, not for the sake of control, but for the sake of His glory.
-Then, families will thrive.
+Men who love God with their full hearts.
+Men who read His Word, not to check off a box, but because they understand that it is the doorway to a relationship with Him.
+From that place of humility, an adventure will begin.
+An adventure of leading, not for the sake of control, but for the sake of His glory.